 - Improved image processing for visualizing the scalp

-- Tool can now accommodate lower angles, making it more comfortable for the patient
+- The tool can now accommodate lower angles, making it more comfortable for the patient

-- Easier to build 3D model of patient head to visualize the procedure
+- Easier to build a 3D model of the patient’s head to visualize the procedure

 As Seen on the Wall Street Journal